 The 2019 Montreal Jazz Festival runs from June 27 to July 6, bookended by pre-opening shows and post-fest closers.
 The best part?
 Roughly two-thirds of the fest's concerts are free!
 Family-friendly activities geared towards kids are also generally free.

 Everything From Jazz and Worldbeat to Rock and Pop

 Covering the gamut of jazz genres since its debut edition in 1980, the fest also features related genres such as blues, Latin jazz, soul, Brazilian, Cuban, African, rhythm and blues, reggae, and electronica.

-The astute-minded might also point out that crowds wouldn't be in the seven figures without all of those free, taxpayer-funded shows coupled with the festival's auspiciously centralized location.
+Sharp-eyed observers might also point out that crowds wouldn't be in the seven figures without all of those free, taxpayer-funded shows coupled with the festival's auspiciously centralized location.

 A blessing to music fans on a budget, hundreds of free shows are held at the Montreal Jazz Fest's downtown hub.
 A full scheduled line-up of music will make all jazz lovers rejoice.

 The Montreal Jazz Festival has been the site of an almost endless roster of best-of moments and memories, forged by an eclectic bunch of A-listers, up-and-comers, and jazz icons.
 Among the fest's most lauded performers: Miles Davis, Ella Fitzgerald, Oscar Peterson, Charlie Haden, Ray Charles, B.B King, Oliver Jones, Aretha Franklin, and Pat Metheny.